Smothers Brothers: Later career and retirement

 The Smothers Brothers starred in several other television shows.
-These included a 1968 CBS summer replacement series, The Summer Brothers Smothers Show; a 1970 ABC summer series, The Return of the Smothers Brothers; an NBC series called The Smothers Brothers Show (1975), initially produced by Joe Hamilton (who concurrently produced The Carol Burnett Show, starring his wife), which was an unsuccessful attempt to recapture the look and feel of the original comedy-variety series without the controversy; and The Tom and Dick Smothers Brothers Specials I and II in 1980.
+These included a 1968 CBS summer replacement series, The Summer Brothers Smothers Show; a 1970 ABC summer series, The Smothers Brothers Summer Show; an NBC series called The Smothers Brothers Show (1975), initially produced by Joe Hamilton (who concurrently produced The Carol Burnett Show, starring his wife), which was an unsuccessful attempt to recapture the look and feel of the original comedy-variety series without the controversy; and The Tom and Dick Smothers Brothers Specials I and II in 1980.

 In February 1970, The Return of the Smothers Brothers aired.
 The hour-long special was written by Tom Smothers, David Steinberg, and Bob Einstein.
 Guests included Peter Fonda and Glen Campbell.

 In 1978, the brothers starred in a replacement cast for I Love My Wife, Cy Coleman's and Michael Stewart's Broadway musical satire on the sexual revolution of the 1970s, directed by Gene Saks.

 In 1981, Tom and Dick Smothers played non-brothers in a light TV drama, set in San Francisco, titled Fitz and Bones.
 Both characters worked at a Bay Area television station; Tom played cameraman Bones Howard and Dick played Ryan Fitzpatrick, an investigative reporter.
 The show was cancelled after five episodes.

 In 1985 they guest-starred as themselves on Benson season 6, episode 17 "Solid Gold".

 The pair starred in the Cinemax Comedy Experiment Rap Master Ronnie, a film version of Garry Trudeau and Elizabeth Swados' off-Broadway play.
 In 1989, they also appeared in the box office flop Speed Zone aka Cannonball Fever co-starring John Candy, Peter Boyle, and Donna Dixon.